 - Very often, it is seen that people go for the neutral option as it is the easier one.
 It is also quicker to decide.

 - At times the options may not have even points.
-Likert scale always assumes, there is equal value between each option.
+Likert scale always assumes, there is an equal value between each option.
 For example, the difference between always and often may not be equal to the difference between rarely and never.
-In the same scale, the difference in intensity may not be equal.
+On the same scale, the difference in intensity may not be equal.

 - The participants may unintentionally answer in a way they think they are expected to answer.